FarronF/limerick-council-meetings/meetings/2023/09/25-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 17th July 2023.md

 upcoming Public Lighting Energy Efficiency Project (PLEEP) contract.
 It should

-also be noted that there has been a vast improvement in outstanding faults--- 19
+also be noted that there has been a vast improvement in outstanding faults
+---
+19

 since the start of the year, with a reduction from approx. 274 to 123 (excluding